bgrissin/K8S-Cassandra/cassandra-px/README.md

 For this lab we use volumes that are dynamically created and managed by PX.
-The volumes in this lab are consumed by cassandra stateful PODs and also are also deployed via a K8S headless service called cassandra.
-The difference in this lab from the local volume  lab, is that volumes being used by PODs are dynamically created and managed by PX on nodes that need a volume where a cassandra POD is scheduled.
-The casssandra service is also configured for to consist of two replicas.
+The volumes in this lab are consumed by cassandra stateful PODs and also are also represented via a K8S headless service called cassandra.
+The difference in this lab from the local volume lab are  that volumes being used by PODs are dynamically created and managed by PX on demand when a volume is needed for a scheduled cassandra POD.
+The casssandra service in this lab also is configured consist of two replicas.

 Scripts are also provided for starting, stopping or obtaining status of the cassandra cluster